dpersing/dpersing.github.io/keyboard/keyboard-testing-guide.md

 _Last test date: March 20, 2014_

+Please let me know if you find mistakes.

 **All interactive elements should receive keyboard focus with the Tab key.
 To move backwards to the previous element, use Shift + Tab.**

 Most browers receive the same keystrokes for manipulation, with a few gnarly exceptions: